codespin-ai/codespin/README.md

 Generate source code for a single file.

 Describe what the file needs to do in a prompt file named "sourcefile.ext.prompt.md".
-The corresponding sourcefile file be updated.
+The corresponding sourcefile file will be updated.
 If the sourcefile doesn't exist, it'll be created.

+If `--write` is not mentioned, it'll simply print the code on the screen.

 ```
 codespin generate main.py.prompt.md --write